srikat/bricksextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.9 ( Nov 23, 2022 ) =
+[Pro Accordion] - New element for building nestable and accessible accordions.
+[Table of Contents] - Now supports different open/close positions at different screen widths.
+[Pro Slider] - Added support for Bricks v.1.5.6 interactions (for triggering fadein type animations on elements inside slides).
+[Pro Slider] - Added overflow setting to allow slides to go outside of slide track.
+[Dynamic Table] - Added an option to change "no records found" text if there are no rows.
+[Toggle Switch] - Added an option to disable labels and just use the toggle switch.

 = 1.1.8 ( Nov 15, 2022 ) =
 * [Toggle Switch] - Added label layout controls to allow for stacking labels on mobile.